tasitlabs/tasit-sdk/README.md

 The approach with meta-transactions (and universal login) is that the user's account is only used to sign messages, and then as a developer you can use your preferred centralized or decentralized solution to relay that as an Ethereum tx and pay and/or be rewarded as each solution sees fit.

-[`tasit-identity-contract` is the child package](/packages/tasit-identity-contract/) that implements these features for the Tasit SDK.
+[`tasit-contract-based-account` is the child package](/packages/tasit-contract-based-account/) that implements these features for the Tasit SDK.

 ##### For users that do have funds